AllaboutDee/Project2/readme.md

 ## **Future-Enhancements**
 As per the table below, it was not possible to successfully implement all functions and features due to the time constraints of the project.
 Therefore, a priority for future enhancements is to fully implement all planned features and ensure they work seamlessly.
+This will be done as an advanced and continuous project.

 *Planned Features to Complete the Virtual DJ:*
         * Enhanced Visual Waveform Display: Incorporate a more advanced waveform visualizer to help users with precise track alignment and beat matching.